aitacara/CS3012/README.md

 # LowestCommonAncestor
-DONE- Chose unit testing framework for python (unittest is standard and included in base python)
+DONE- chose unit testing framework for python (unittest is standard and included in base python)
-DONE- Create core functionality tests
+DONE- create core functionality tests
-DONE- Create dummy data
+DONE- create dummy data
-DONE- Create basic solution
+DONE- create basic solution
-DONE- Research and write tests for edge cases we didn't consider
+DONE- research and write tests for edge cases we didn't consider

 # LCA for DAG
-DONE-Change node class to enable creation of DAGs or create new node class
+DONE- change node class to enable creation of DAGs or create new node class
 *decided on using networkx to repreent DAGs
 *this also allows us visualise the graph easily
 *needs to be pip installed to be able to run the tests